Axoriou/Voronoi/README.md

-# Voronov
+# Voronoi
-Algoythm for building voronov diagram in R3
+Algoythm for building voronoi diagram in R3